-This year's award competition has undergone a major program update in order to increase the recognition opportunities for NSU faculty and provide accessibility to faculty from all academic disciplines and career stages.
+Last year's award competition marked a major program update to increase the recognition opportunities for NSU faculty and provide accessibility to faculty from all academic disciplines and career stages.

-The Provost's Award program is transitioning from one annual award to four.
-The new program will have two disciplinary categories and two awards (one for early career and one for established faculty) within each category.
+The Provost's Award program transitioned from one annual award to four.
+The new program has two disciplinary categories and two awards (one for early career and one for established faculty) within each category.

 In this new program, the below four awards, given sufficient candidates in each category, will be awarded annually: